-Instead of saving the closure in a variable directly, we save a new instance of Cacher that holds the closure.
-Then, in each place we want the result, we call the value method on the Cacher instance.
+Instead of saving the closure in a variable directly, we save a new instance of Cacher that holds the closure .
+Then, in each place we want the result , we call the value method on the Cacher instance.
 We can call the value method as many times as we want, or not call it at all, and the expensive calculation will be run a maximum of once.

-Try running this program with the main function from Listing 13-2, and change the values in the simulated_user_specified_value and simulated_random_number variables to verify that in all of the cases in the various if and else blocks, calculating slowly... printed by the closure only shows up once and only when needed.
+Try running this program with the main function from Listing 13-2.
+Change the values in the simulated_user_specified_value and simulated_random_number variables to verify that in all of the cases in the various if and else blocks, calculating slowly... only shows up once and only when needed.
 The Cacher takes care of the logic necessary to ensure we aren’t calling the expensive calculation more than we need to, so that generate_workout can focus on the business logic.

+Limitations of the Cacher Implementation

-Caching values is a more generally useful behavior that we might want to use in other parts of our code with other closures as well.
+Caching values is a generally useful behavior that we might want to use in other parts of our code with different closures.
 However, there are a few problems with the current implementation of Cacher that would make reusing it in different contexts difficult.

 The first problem is a Cacher instance assumes it will always get the same value for the parameter arg to the value method.
 That is, this test of Cacher will fail: